 The award was established in honor of two educators who dedicated their lives to improving the lives of all children in our community.
 As part of this honor, we recognize two students from each school who display the characteristics of a humanitarian in their school and community.

-Click here to watch the 2025 ceremony.
+Click here to watch the 2026 ceremony

-The livestream for the 2025 C.P. & Dorothy Johnson award ceremony will be available soon.
-To watch the 2025 ceremony in the language of your choice please follow the instructions below:
+The livestream for the 2026 C.P. & Dorothy Johnson award ceremony will be available soon.
+To watch the 2026 ceremony in the language of your choice please follow the instructions below:

 Selection Criteria